WebSpellChecker/wproofreader-plugin-wordpress/README.md

-# WProofreader Plugin for WordPress
+# WProofreader plugin for WordPress

 Check spelling and grammar on your site automatically with multilingual [WProofreader plugin for WordPress](https://wordpress.org/plugins/webspellchecker/).